The Quiet Counter

 Severance.
 Bonus treatment on exit.
 Benefits continuation.
 Non-competes.

 Most candidates read the first one.
 Skim the second.
-Never see the third.
+Never open the third.
 That is where the money moves — and where the risk sits when a reorg, a board change, or a PE deal shows up a year in.

 The Mechanism